quanteda/quanteda/cran-comments.md

 ## Downstream dependencies

-No errors, warnings, or notes were caused in other packages, using `revdepcheck::revdep_check()` to confirm.
+No errors, warnings, or notes were caused in other packages, using `revdepcheck::revdep_check()` to confirm, EXCEPT:

+New format changes in `textstat_simil()` caused an error in **LexisNexisTools**, but we fixed this in that package in https://github.com/JBGruber/LexisNexisTools/pull/9, and the author will soon resubmit this update to CRAN.